sl5net/Lintalist4Linux/README.md

 and edit texts in bundles and paste a selected text in your active program.<br>
 ...
 Lintalist is open source and developed in AutoHotkey ..."
 <br><br>
+if you want see how it works while it works open the config file and set:
+`doPopupNotify_howItWorks = True`

 Tested with LinuxMint Version 20
- :now

 # installation (recommended):
 - LinuxMint (new versions) or maybe other Linux